A bit of history...

 Our mission: To preserve, study, showcase, and disseminate the documentary and ethnological historical heritage of the Sherbrooke region with the aim of sparking the interest and fostering the sense of belonging of Sherbrooke residents toward their city and its history, and thus contributing to establishing Sherbrooke as a renowned tourism destination.

-The Société d’histoire de Sherbrooke was founded on March 2, 1927, under the name of the Société d’histoire des Cantons-de-l’Est (Eastern Townships Historical Society).
-From the beginning, the historical society had a double mission: the preservation of local and regional heritage and the dissemination of the history of Sherbrooke and the Eastern Townships.
+The Mhist was founded on March 2, 1927, under the name Société d’histoire des Cantons-de-l’Est. From the outset, the Société gave itself a twofold mandate: To preserve the local and regional heritage, and to disseminate the history of Sherbrooke and the Eastern Townships.